Financial-Times/n-search-query-parser/README.md

 ### `parse(string)`

 Combines the `tokenize` and `build` methods.
-Accepts a string and returns an object.
+Accepts a string and returns an expression tree object.

 ## Grammar